A Survey on Code-Based Cryptography: Code-based Signature Schemes

-We present the CFS scheme as framework in Table \ref{cfstable}.
-Note that the CFS scheme uses an error correcting code to sign a message.
-To this end, one needs to find an error vector with restricted weight, which corresponds to an arbitrary syndrome.
-However, not every vector can be expressed as a syndrome of an error vector of weight $t \leq \frac{d-1}{2}$, since there are no perfect codes.
 Thus, the authors of \cite{cfs} propose the use of the only family of codes, which is suitable for such an approach, namely high rate Goppa codes.
 In fact, high rate Goppa codes provide the existence of such error vectors for a non-negligible proportion of syndromes.

 Unfortunately, the use of high rate Goppa codes is not safe, due to the distinguisher in \cite{high}.
-Note that this distinguisher does not break the CFS scheme in general, as it only proves that one of the two problems to which the security of the CFS scheme reduces can be solved in polynomial time. \\
+Note that this distinguisher does not break the CFS scheme in general, as it only proves that one of the two problems to which the security of the CFS scheme reduces can be solved in polynomial time.